rlnB2022/Javascript-Millionaire/README.md

 # What I learned

-I learned that React is the library that was just made for me.
-I love it!
 Firestore databases are amazing.
-Coming from a SQL background, a noSQL database with documents wasn't as difficult as I thought it would be.
-Implementing React Redux to manage the state of the app was also not as difficult as I expected, either.
-At my current job, we used Flux, so it was easy to adapt and learn.
+Coming from a SQL background, a noSQL database with documents wasn’t as difficult as I initially anticipated.
+This was the first project where I learned how to implement React Redux to manage the state of the app.
+Given my work-experience with Flux, adapting and learning was a relatively smooth transition.

 # Takeaways